vimona3ds/diverge-3/docs/features/visual_system.md

 - Parameter interfaces need to be consistent between implementation and tests
 - All tests should clear mocks in beforeEach to ensure isolation between tests
 - Test files should validate both basic functionality and edge cases
+- When updating test files, ensure all required properties from interfaces are included in test objects
+- Properly named properties in test mocks should match the actual implementation to avoid confusion
+- When fixing code in test files, watch for cascading type errors that may require additional fixes